 Tours, accommodation and other services

 A number of operators provide a wide range of tours departing from Coral Bay.
-Swim with whale sharks or manta rays, see migrating humpback whales, view the reef from a glass bottom boat.
+Swim with whale sharks, manta rays and humpback whales, view the reef from a glass bottom boat.
 Join a snorkel or dive tour, cruise on a catamaran, take a scenic flight or learn to scuba dive.
-Search for tours at Tourism Western Australia.

 Equipment hire, accommodation, restaurants, fuel and general supplies are all available.